Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 2. Amed

-Amed is a small fishing village located on the northeast coast of Bali, neighbour of Tulamben.
+Amed is a small fishing village located on the northeast coast of Bali, a neighbor of Tulamben.
 As diving activities have developed in the area, the village has been transformed into a diver’s paradise.
-Amed features volcanic black sand beach with clear and rich waters, making it an ideal location for snorkeling and diving.
+Amed features a volcanic black sand beach with clear and rich waters, making it an ideal location for snorkeling and diving.

-Black Tip Reef Sharks can often be seen here but Amed provides both artificial and natural dive sites filled with diverse tropical marine life.
+Black Tip Reef Sharks can often be seen here, but Amed provides both artificial and natural dive sites filled with diverse tropical aquatic life.

 Menjangan Island